 The IRS flagged tax-related identity theft as one of its top "Dirty Dozen" scams in both 2025 and 2026.
 Identity thieves increasingly target tax accounts as an entry point to broader financial fraud, exploiting the dense concentration of personal data that a single tax return contains.
-Understanding how your tax preparation software actually protects that data — and where the gaps exist — is essential before you file.

-Tax Data Security By the Numbers
+Tax Data Security By The Numbers

 IBM Cost of Data Breach Report 2024